wolf-adam-eily/rnaseq_for_model_plant/README.md

 Our mart is in the <a href="http://adv-r.had.co.nz/S4.html">S4</a> class and not readable right now.
 We can process it by using the "getBM" function:
 <pre style="color: silver; background: black;">??biomaRt::getBM

-Retrieves information from the BioMart database
+Retrieves  Information from the BioMart database

 <strong>Description</strong>